robinsonkwame/adversarial_labeller/README.md

 # adversarial_labeller
 ---

-Adversarial labeller is a sklearn compatible labeller that scores instances as belonging to the test dataset or not to help model selection under data drfit.
-Adverarial labeller is distributed under the MIT license.
+Adversarial labeller is a sklearn compatible labeller that scores instances as belonging to the test dataset or not to help model selection under data drift.
+Adversarial labeller is distributed under the MIT license.

 ## Installation